bhoomikam92/Credit-Card-Fraud-Prediction/README.md

-his project focuses on detecting fraudulent credit card transactions using Logistic Regression, a powerful algorithm widely used for binary classification tasks.
+This project focuses on detecting fraudulent credit card transactions using Logistic Regression, a powerful algorithm widely used for binary classification tasks.
 The goal is to identify patterns that differentiate legitimate transactions from fraudulent ones, helping financial institutions minimize losses and improve security.

 Project Overview
 Credit card fraud is a major challenge in the financial industry.
 Fraudulent transactions are typically rare, making this a highly imbalanced classification problem.